Pros and Cons: Picking the Twins Clubhouse Leader

 A couple of years ago Michael Cuddyer and Joe Nathan were considered among the team's strong voices and both players left in free agency.
 Morneau filled the void left by Cuddyer and it seemed like a smooth transition from the outside looking in.

 There probably won't be a breaking news story to say who takes on more leadership behind the closed doors of the Twins clubhouse.
 For fans, it might be more of a talking point in a season that seems destined to be heading for another 90 losses.

-Here are just a few of the names that will be asked to take on more leadership this season and next.
-There are pros and cons with each player so it will be interesting to see who becomes the new voice of the Twins.
+Here are just a few of the names that will be asked to take on more leadership this season.
+There are pros and cons with each player involved so it will be interesting to see who becomes the new voice of the Twins.

 Joe Mauer, Catcher

 Pros: He is the highest paid player and the face of the franchise so it would make sense for him to be the leader of the clubhouse.
 Mauer is a quiet but he has been known to approach younger players when something doesn't go right on the field.
 In the past, he has been a leader because of his strong play on the field.
 He leads by example and this can be very beneficial to future Twins players.